 Heather Fagan (left) and her mother.Doña Marina’s

-opened in October and currently operates out of Thumb Coast Kitchens
+opened in October and currently operates out of Thumb Coast Kitchens, formerly the

 Atrium Café & Ice Cream Parlour, on Military Street in downtown Port Huron.
 The location works with Fagan’s current availability, allowing her to have more flexible hours and convenience.

 “There are currently no set business hours, but we are open at least twice a week,” she says.
 “Our menu and availability varies and can be found on our Facebook page